yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 # KnowledgeGraph-Terraform-Flask-app

-API to generate Knowledge Graphs from arxiv.org (scientic documents hosting platform).
+API to generate Knowledge Graphs from [arxiv.org](https://arxiv.org).

 ## To Do: